June 25, 2025

 This post may contain affiliate links or links from our advertisers where we earn a commission, direct payment or products.
 Opinions are the author's alone, and this content has not been provided by, reviewed, approved or endorsed by any advertiser.
 Information shared on this site is for entertainment purposes only and should not be considered as professional advice.

 After 15 years of working as an event marketing professional, I decided that I was ready for a new chapter in my life.
-It was time for me to quit my job and start a business.
+It was time for me to quit my job and become a solopreneur.

-The companies I’ve had the pleasure of working with have treated me well, given my family benefits and paid me generously.
-I sincerely appreciate the opportunities I’ve been given.
+The companies I’ve had the pleasure of working with have treated me well, given my family benefits, and paid me generously.
+I sincerely appreciate the opportunities I have been given.
 It was just time for me to follow a new calling.

-As time passed and I learned more about the incredible network in the personal finance community, I discovered there were people who were doing this full-time.
-Not only were they doing it full-time, but they were also making a solid living and had flexible hours as well.
+As time passed and I learned more about the incredible network in the personal finance community, I discovered some people were doing this for a living.
+Not only were they doing it as their sole income source, but they were also earning great money and had flexible hours as well.

-Fast forward a few years later, I too figured out how to make a living from my hobby and now I have an award-winning podcast and blog that is landing me sponsors, content creation opportunities and speaking gigs.
+Fast forward a few years, I too figured out how to make a living from my hobby.
+Now I have an award-winning financial education platform that has landed me sponsors, content creation opportunities and speaking gigs.

-When Nicole and I got married, we both carried some debt into the relationship.
-I had $30,000 of student loans and she had a $20,000 car loan.
+When my wife and I got married, we both carried some debt into the relationship.
+I had $30,000 of student loans, and she had a $20,000 car loan.

-With no debt or car payments in our lives and lower overall living expenses, we allowed ourselves to be more open for opportunities like part-time work for Nicole, her eventually going full-time Stay-at-Home Mom, or, in my case today, entrepreneurship.
+With no debt or car payments and lower overall living expenses, we allowed ourselves to be more open to opportunities like part-time work for my wife, her eventually going full-time Stay-at-Home Mom, or, in my case today, solopreneurship.

 Mortgage Free Hill Family